cs-abhishek-shukla/solution-pack-fortinet-advisor/docs/usage.md

 ### Integrate Filtering Actions into Workflow

 - Incorporate filtering into your workflow to streamline data review processes.
 For example, apply filters to prioritize alerts daily, ensuring high-severity incidents are addressed first.
-Filters can also be integrated into playbooks, allowing automation of common data refinement tasks.

 Filtering records is an effective tool within FortiSOAR to enhance data visibility and focus on critical information.
 By following these steps and using the FortiAI assistant’s capabilities, users can efficiently manage records and improve their response to threats.